 This chart below is provided to allow for easy calculation of wage increases for each term worked.
 It uses the minimum hourly wage for each of the compensation grades in the Student Hourly Rate Structure.
 If you use a starting wage other than the minimum, you may change the calculation on the Wage Increase Formula excel spreadsheet (MS Excel, 12 KB) simply by entering a different rate into the highlighted cell.

 Merit increases allow supervisors to reward student employees who perform at a level beyond expectation for a continued period of time.
 In order to provide a merit increase, a supervisor should complete a formal Student Performance Evaluation with the student.
+We have included two sample performance evaluations below that you may adapt to fit your student position.
 The results of the performance evaluation should be "Excellent" or "Outstanding."

 Merit increases should add no more than an additional 2% increase (beyond the 2% already given for longevity) and only after at least two terms of exceptional service in the position.
 All wages and wage increases are subject to the availability of funds within the department.